TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-migration-databasemigrationserviceissues.md

 # Common issues with using Azure Database Migration Services

-You can do online and offline migrations using Azure database migration services (DMS).
+You can do online and offline migrations using Azure database migration services (DMSs).
 Most users can resolve common issues by using the information below.

-## Fix it yourself
+## Resolve common issues

 * **Error 1227 "Access denied; you need (at least one of) the SUPER privilege(s) for this operation"**<br>
   This error occurs after importing a dump file that contains definers.
-While Azure Database for MySQL is a managed PaaS solution and SUPER privileges are restricted, you can enable [log_bin_trust_function_creators](https://docs.microsoft.com/azure/mysql/concepts-server-parameters#log_bin_trust_function_creators) so that you can create definers without issue.
+Although Azure Database for MySQL is a managed PaaS solution and SUPER privileges are restricted, you can enable [log_bin_trust_function_creators](https://docs.microsoft.com/azure/mysql/concepts-server-parameters#log_bin_trust_function_creators) so that you can create definers without issue.

   For more information, see [ERROR 1227 (42000) at line 101: Access denied; you need (at least one of) the SUPER privilege(s) for this operation.
 Operation failed with exitcode 1](https://docs.microsoft.com/azure/mysql/howto-troubleshoot-common-errors#error-1227-42000-at-line-101-access-denied-you-need-at-least-one-of-the-super-privileges-for-this-operation-operation-failed-with-exitcode-1).